Ken Griffey Jr.

 Griffey signed lucrative deals with companies of international prominence like Nike and Nintendo; his popularity reflected well upon MLB and is credited by some with helping restore its image after the 1994 labor dispute.
-Griffey is one of only 31 players in baseball history to date to have appeared in major league games in four different calendar decades.
+Griffey is one of only 31 players in baseball history to have appeared in major league games in four different calendar decades.

 Following his playing career, Griffey joined the Mariners' front office as a special consultant.
-He was inducted into both the Mariners' Hall of Fame and the Reds Hall of Fame.
-In 2016, Griffey was elected to the Baseball Hall of Fame, receiving 99.32% of the vote, breaking pitcher Tom Seaver's record of 98.84%, a record that had stood for 24 years.
+He was inducted into both the Mariners Hall of Fame and the Reds Hall of Fame.
+In 2016, Griffey was elected to the Baseball Hall of Fame in his first year of eligibility, receiving 99.32% of the vote, breaking pitcher Tom Seaver's record of 98.84%, a record that had stood for 24 years.

 Griffey is the son of former MLB player Ken Griffey Sr. and the father of former football player Trey Griffey.

 Early life

 Griffey was born in Donora, Pennsylvania, on November 21, 1969.
-His family moved to Cincinnati, Ohio, where his father, Ken Griffey Sr., played for the Cincinnati Reds, when Ken Jr. was three years old.
-Ken Jr. was in the clubhouse during his father's back-to-back championships in the 1975 and 1976 World Series.
-When Griffey was a young child, Ken Sr. would instill in him the pride of a team accomplishment rather than the individual performance: "My dad would have bopped me on the head when I was a kid if I came home bragging about what I did on the field.
+His family moved to Cincinnati, Ohio, as his father, Ken Griffey Sr., made his MLB debut on August 25, 1973 for the Cincinnati Reds.
+Griffey Jr. was only three years old at the time.
+He was in the clubhouse during his father's back-to-back championships in the 1975 and 1976 World Series.
+When Griffey was a young child, his father instilled in him the pride of a team accomplishment rather than the individual performance: "My dad would have bopped me on the head when I was a kid if I came home bragging about what I did on the field.
 He only wanted to know what the team did."
+An incident during his father's tenure with the New York Yankees, where Griffey Jr. was told to leave the dugout while sitting with his father, while a white player's (Graig Nettles) son was allowed to practice on the field, would lead to Griffey Jr. refusing to contemplate signing with the Yankees during his career.

-He attended Archbishop Moeller High School in Cincinnati (the same high school as his future teammate Barry Larkin), where he was the U.S high school baseball player of the year in 1987.
-Griffey hit .478 with 17 home runs in his two seasons of high school baseball.
+Griffey attended Archbishop Moeller High School in Cincinnati, the same high school as his future teammate Barry Larkin, where he was the U.S. high school baseball player of the year in 1987.
+He hit .478 with 17 home runs in his two seasons of high school baseball.
 Griffey also played football as a wide receiver and received scholarship offers to play college football for such programs as Oklahoma and Michigan.